 In 1839, Mary Todd ventured away from her Kentucky home to visit her sister and brother-in-law and to find herself a husband.
 Already in her early twenties, Mary was dangerously close to spinsterhood.
 It was imperative that she find a suitor as soon as possible, and Springfield, newly named the capital of Illinois, was filled with up-and-coming eligible bachelors.
 She immediately met many interesting men, but for reasons she never quite articulates, Mary found herself drawn to the reticent Abraham Lincoln.
 He had no money or social standing, Mary’s sister strongly disapproved.
 But Mr. Lincoln possessed a political charisma that attracted young Mary.
 Slowly but surely, their on-and-off-and-on courtship began.

 Less straightforward is the role of Joshua Speed.
 When Lincoln first arrived in Springfield, he couldn’t afford lodging.
 Speed, proprietor of a local mercantile store, offered to share his quarters and his bed.
 Bed-sharing wasn’t unusual in the nineteenth century, but the fact that this arrangement lasted for four years was unusual, to say the least.
 Scholars have long speculated about the inseparable closeness of Lincoln and Speed.
-Bayard takes that speculation one step further, fictionally suggesting that their relationship most probably was what stood in the way of Mr. Lincoln’s sporadic courtship of Mary Todd.
+Bayard takes that speculation one step further in Courting Mr. Lincoln, fictionally suggesting that their relationship most probably was what stood in the way of Mr. Lincoln’s sporadic courtship of Mary Todd.

 Because he is replicating a mid-nineteenth-century sensibility, however, Bayard never articulates the obvious.
 Instead, he portrays countless scenes of unspoken affection between Lincoln and Speed, of subtle glances, of endless walks and conversations, of inadvertent movements, of the awkward intimacies of shared space.
 As a twenty-first-century reader, I found myself growing impatient with Bayard’s unwillingness to be more forthcoming.
 But I have to give him credit for generating an ambient tension that successfully communicated what undoubtedly was a very real attraction.
 The courtship dance of the two men is no less dramatic than that of Lincoln and Mary Todd.